android-hacker/VirtualXposed/README.md

 Introduction
 ------------
-**VirtualXposed** is a simple APP based on [VirtualApp](https://github.com/asLody/VirtualApp) and [epic](https://github.com/tiann/epic) to use Xposed Module without needing root, unlocking the bootloader, or flashing the system image.
+**VirtualXposed** is a simple APP based on [VirtualApp](https://github.com/asLody/VirtualApp) and [epic](https://github.com/tiann/epic) that lets you use the Xposed Module without needing to root, unlock the bootloader, or flash a system image.
 (Support Android 5.0~8.1)

 Warning
 -----------